Higher rank Nichols algebras of diagonal type with finite arithmetic root system in positive characteristic: Introduction

 \section{Introduction}

-The theory of Nichols algebras is motivated by the Hopf algebra theory and plays an important role in Hopf algebra, especially in quantum group structures \cite{inp-Andr02,a-AndrGr99,inp-AndrSchn02,a-Schauen96}.
-Besides, it has interesting applications to other research fields such as Kac-Moody Lie superalgebras~\cite{inp-Andr14} and conformal field theory~\cite{Semi-2011,Semi-2012,Semi-2013}.
+The theory of Nichols algebras has its origins in the theory of Hopf algebras and plays a significant role in that field.
+Furthermore, it has applications in other areas of research, such as Katz–Moody Lie superalgebras and conformal field theory~\cite{inp-Andr14,Lentner2021,Lentner2022,Semi-2011,Semi-2012,Semi-2013}.

-In 1978, W. Nichols \cite{n-78} first introduced bialgebras of type one, which was later named Nichols algebra in honor of him.
-In the early 1990s, researchers began to study the relationship between Nichols algebras and representation theory, laying the foundation for classification work.
-In the 2000s, the classification problem of Nichols algebras became a research hot spot.
-Nichols algebras appeared naturally in the classification of pointed Hopf algebras in the following way.
-Given a Hopf algebra $H$, consider its coradical filtration such that $H_0$ is a Hopf subalgebra of $H$ and the associated graded coalgebra Then $\gr H$ is a graded Hopf algebra, since the coradical $H_0$ of $H$ is a Hopf subalgebra.
-In addition, consider a projection $\pi: \gr H\to H_{0}$; let $R$ be the algebra of coinvariants of $\pi$.
-Then, by a result of Radford and Majid, $R$ is a braided Hopf algebra and $\gr H$ is the bosonization (or biproduct) of $R$ and $H_{0}$: $\gr H \simeq R\# H_{0}$.
-The principle of the "Lifting method" introduced in~\cite{a-AndrSchn98,inp-AndrSchn02} is first to study $R$, then to transfer the information to $\gr H$ via bosonization, and finally to lift to $H$.
-The braided Hopf algebra $R$ is generated by the vector space $V$ of $H_0$-coinvariants of $H_1/H_0$, namely, Nichols algebra \cite{a-AndrSchn98} $\cB(V)$ is generated by $V$.
-Nichols algebras can be described in many different but alternative ways; for example, see~\cite{w1987,w1989,Rosso98,maj05,l-2010}.
+Classifying all finite dimensional Hopf algebras remains a long-standing challenging open problem in Hopf algebra theory~\cite{inp-Andr02}.
+The classification of finite dimensional Nichols algebras is a core ingredient of the lifting method proposed by N. Andruskiewitsch and H.-J. Schneider for the classification of finite dimensional pointed Hopf algebras~\cite{AnS1998,AnS2000,AnS2001,AnS2010}.
+Nichols algebras arise canonically in the structure analysis of finite dimensional pointed Hopf algebras via coradical filtrations.
+For a Hopf algebra $H$, consider its coradical filtration such that $H_0$ is a Hopf subalgebra of $H$ and the associated graded coalgebra where $H_{-1}=0$.
+Then $\gr H$ is a graded Hopf algebra, since the coradical $H_0$ of $H$ is a Hopf subalgebra.
+Consider the projection $\pi\colon \gr H\to H_{0}$ and let $R$ be the algebra of coinvariants of $\pi$.
+A classical result due to Radford and Majid guarantees that $R$ is a braided Hopf algebra and $\gr H$ is the bosonization (or biproduct) of $R$ and $H_{0}\colon \gr H \simeq R\# H_{0}$.

-The main theoretical tools for the classification of Nichols algebra $\cB(V)$ are the root system and the Weyl groupoid of $\cB(V)$.
-I. Heckenberger \cite{a-Heck06a} defined the root system and Weyl groupoid of $\cB(V)$ of diagonal type which based on the ideas of V. Kharchenko on Poincar\'{e}–Birkhoff–Witt basis of $\cB(V)$ of diagonal type \cite[Theorem 2]{a-Khar99}.
-Later, M.~Cuntz, I.~Heckenberger and H.~Yamane developed the combinatorial theory of these two structures~\cite{c-Heck09b,Y-Heck08a}.
-Then the theory of root systems and Weyl groupoids was carried out in more general Nichols algebras \cite{a-AHS08,HS10,a-HeckSchn12a}.
-Further, all finite Weyl groupoids were classified in \cite{c-Heck12a,c-Heck14a}.